tush05tgsingh/Student-Record-Bplus-Tree/README.md

 # Student-record-B-Tree
-Student Records are managed using one of advanced data structure B+ Tree using  ' C language '
+Student Records are managed using one of the advanced data structure B+ Tree using  ' C language '